Reverse Engineering Approach to Quantum Electrodynamics: Acknowledgements

 \section{Acknowledgements}

-I would like to thank several unknown referees, who questioned my approach.
-My special thanks go to Freeman Dyson for having read a previous version of the manuscript, and to Armand Wyler for his encouraging comments.
-They were all of great help in improving this paper.
-Last not least, I am grateful to Werner Heisenberg, who more than forty years ago granted me a postgradu\-ate studentship of the Max Planck Society.
-During my stay at his Max Planck Institute for Physics the first ideas of this work came about.
+I would like to thank several unknown referees for their critics, which helped me to improve my presentation.
+Special thanks go to Freeman Dyson for having read a previous version of the manuscript, and to Armand Wyler for his encouraging comments.
+Last not least, I am grateful to Werner Heisenberg, who more than forty years ago granted me a postgraduate studentship of the Max Planck Society.
+During my stay at the Max Planck Institute for Physics and Astrophysics, the first ideas of this work came about \cite{wst}.